-What is the difference between submitting individual measures and a measure group?
+What is the difference between individual measures, and a measure group?

-- When you are reporting individual measures, you have to report three measures on 80% of your Medicare Part B Fee-for-Service (FFS) patients to earn the incentive.
+- When you are reporting individual measures, you have to report nine measures on 50% of your Medicare Part B Fee-for-Service (FFS) patients to earn the incentive.

 *Measure groups apply to Registry submissions only*

 - There are 22 measure groups.
 (Measure Groups cannot be used for GPROs)

 - Within each measure group, there are between 4 and 10 measures that apply to each group.